 Von Puttkamer agreed.
 The humans of Star Trek would be of greater sanity and maturity.
 With it would come a desire for greater humanity or human-ness.

 This clearly influenced The Next Generation.
-Especially during the first season, our crew regularly reminds alien species or, in the case of “The Neutral Zone”, survivors of the past, that humanity’s efforts are now focused on the betterment of the entire race.
+Especially during the first season, the crew regularly reminds alien species or, in the case of “The Neutral Zone”, survivors of the past, that humanity’s efforts are now focused on the betterment of the species.

 “The arts flourish.”
 Nearly everyone would be involved in some kind of artistic endeavor.